rubanaaz/100-Days-Coding-Challenge--JAVA/README.md

 📌Day 10: Building a Basic Calculator with a Switch Statement

 Problem Statement: Develop a Java program to create a straightforward calculator using a switch statement.

+📌Day 11: Print Numbers from 1 to 10 Using a While Loop

+Problem Statement: Create a Java program that prints numbers from 1 to 10 using a while loop.

+📌Day 11: Calculate the Sum of the First N Natural Numbers Using a While Loop

+Problem Statement: Develop a Java program to compute the sum of the first N natural numbers using a while loop.